ashikcse20/ASP-MVC5-MULTI-TENANT-REPOSITORY/README.md

 ### In the name of Allah, Most Gracious, Most Merciful بِسْمِ اللَّهِ الرَّحْمَنِ الرَّحِيم
 Welcome to Hamdoon Soft Fun:
-## Contact ashikcse20@gmail.com or skype ashikcse20 or Facebook.com/ashikcse20 feel free to contact
+## Contact: ashikcse20@gmail.com or skype ashikcse20 or facebook.com/ashikcse20 .
+Feel free to contact
-This tutorial with video can be found in [ASP .NET MVC 5 Multi Tenant Example With New Project (Single Different Database For Per Tenant Using Entity Framework)](https://submitmysites.blogspot.com/2018/09/in-name-of-allah-most-gracious-most.html)
+This tutorial with video can be found in [ASP .NET MVC 5 Multi Tenant Example With New Project (Single Different Database For Per Tenant Using Entity Framework)](https://submitmysites.blogspot.com/2018/09/in-name-of-allah-most-gracious-most.html) OR [ASP .NET MVC 5 Multi Tenant Example With Basic Code (Single Database Per Tenant)](https://www.youtube.com/watch?time_continue=784&v=e5Ic8qPfQV4).
+These are same video.
 Here I just use this ASP .Net MVC5 application as Multitenant application with single database per tenant
 ## Environement
 1. I am doing it from Windows 10.